Heck-Library/HeckLib/README.md

 > If you need any help with it, ask me on Discord: `Jevk#0004`

 ## Running The Script

-### Recommended Way
-> To automatically run the script upon every save, you can install nodemon.
-To install nodemon, run `npm i -g nodemon` in your terminal.
-After this, you should be able to run `nodemon script.ts`.
-It should now automatically run every time the file is saved.

-### Alternative Way
-> You can also just run the script manually every time by typing `ts-node script.ts` in the terminal.
->
-> The second alternative way is pressing `F5` every time you want to run the script.
-(Note: This can break sometimes)
+> To run the script, run `hecklib script.ts`.
+This will make HeckLib run every time you save your script.

 ***